 - develop helpful skills in dealing with discomfort, pain, or stress

-- practical exercises to do in your day-to-day life
+- practical exercises to integrate into your day-to-day life

 Different modules, same content

 In the Netherlands, there are two types of compassion training that are widely given, i.e. Mindfulness-Based Compassionate Living (MBCL) and Mindful Self-Compassion (MSC).
-Both programmes are made up of nine sessions and depart from an existing foundation of mindfulness.
-These programmes use the same sources, and you will see many of the same exercises in both.
-And yet, there are some differences.
+Both programs are made up of nine sessions and use mindfulness as a point of departure.
+These programs are similar in that they are beased on the same sources and exercises, yet there are some differences.
 MBCL, for example, draws more on participants’ ability to imagine situations, while MSC makes greater use of the group dialogue method.
-But these differences are minor compared to what these programs have in common: development of a kind attitude towards yourself through exercises and group dialogue.
+The differences however are minor compared to what these programs have in common which is the development of a kind attitude towards yourself.

-Like mindfulness training, compassion training is rapidly becoming an evidence-based approach.
+Like mindfulness, compassion training is rapidly becoming an evidence-based approach.
 A leading scientist called Kristin Neff has published an extensive bibliography on the efficacy of self-compassion training.
-Fellow developers Christopher Germer and Paul Gilbert have also published works on self-compassion.
+Fellow developers Christopher Germer and Paul Gilbert have also published multiple studies on self-compassion.

 Who it is for

 You are interested in building on your mindfulness practice with the practice of compassion as one of the qualities of the heart.
-To develop self-compassion, you need a foundation of mindfulness.
-Therefore, you have taken mindfulness training first.
-(Only in exceptional cases - such when you have an unusually strong inner critic - it may be advisable to do compassion training first.
-If you think this could be the case for you, ask your trainer for advice.)
+To develop self-compassion, you need mindfulness as a foundation.
+Therefore, you have taken the mindfulness training first.
+Only in exceptional cases - such as when you have an unusually strong inner critic - it may be advisable to do compassion training first.
+If you think this could be the case for you, ask your trainer for advice.